Infected blood scandal in the United Kingdom: The Archer Report (2009)

-2015 – Scottish Penrose Inquiry
+Scottish Penrose Inquiry (2015)

-In 2008 the Scottish government announced a public inquiry into the scandal covering Scotland only, to be chaired by Lord Penrose.
-The inquiry's terms of reference outlined five deaths that were to be examined, but only one of those victims was a haemophiliac and that person had been infected with hepatitis C in the 1960s as part of their treatment for haemophilia.
+In 2008, the Scottish government announced a public inquiry into the scandal covering Scotland only, to be chaired by Lord Penrose.
+The inquiry's terms of reference outlined five deaths that were to be examined.
+Only one of those victims was a haemophiliac and that person had been infected with hepatitis C in the 1960s as part of their treatment for haemophilia.

-Published in 2015, the inquiry was described as a whitewash and waste of public money (over £12 million) by critics after it found that very little could have been done differently, and failed to apportion any blame in the scandal whilst making just one recommendation.
+Published in 2015, the inquiry was described as a whitewash and waste of public money (over £12 million) by critics after it found that very little could have been done differently, and failed to apportion any blame in the scandal, while making just one recommendation.
 Its recommendation was to offer blood tests to anyone in Scotland who had a blood transfusion before 1991 and who had not already been tested for hepatitis C.

-2017 – Legal action and UK public inquiry
+Legal action and UK public inquiry (2017)

-In July 2017 a group legal action Jason Evans & Ors was brought against the government on behalf of more than 500 people.
+In July 2017, a group legal action Jason Evans & Ors was brought against the government on behalf of more than 500 people.
 After years of increasing pressure from campaigners and MPs, Prime Minister Theresa May announced a full UK-wide public inquiry into the scandal.
-In September 2017 a court ruling found in favour of the victims allowing them to launch a High Court action to seek damages.
+In September 2017, a court ruling found in favour of the victims, allowing them to launch a High Court action to seek damages.

-2018 – False ministerial statements withdrawn
+False ministerial statements withdrawn (2018)

-In June 2018 the Department of Health issued an apology, because for two years Ministers had told Parliament that in relation to Contaminated Blood Scandal evidence: "All documents up to 1995 are available through the National Archives".
+In June 2018, the Department of Health issued an apology, because for two years Ministers had told Parliament that in relation to Contaminated Blood Scandal evidence: "All documents up to 1995 are available through the National Archives".

-2019 – Files still missing
+Files still missing (2019)

 In February 2019, it emerged that around 450 files had been taken from the archives by staff from the Department of Health and Social Care, and not returned, sparking concerns among campaigners that the department was attempting a cover-up.

+Infected Blood Inquiry statistics report, 2022

+The Infected Blood Inquiry statistics report, published in September 2022, set out to establish the true numbers of those infected and includes David Spiegelhalter among its authors.
+The report found that around 1,250 people with bleeding disorders were infected with HIV in the UK and that at least a further 2,400 people were infected with Hepatitis C.

+The report concluded that around three-quarters of those infected with HIV had died and that at least 700 people infected with Hepatitis C had died.
+The report found that 8,120 people were chronically infected with Hepatitis C, ten years or more after contaminated blood transfusions.
+Circumstances under which people were infected via transfusions are different to factor products.
+For example, blood for blood transfusion was not imported from the US.